 I can’t wait until robots are widely available.
 I mean real proper robots like you see in films like “I, Robot” and “Robot and Frank”.
 Robots could really help people with disabilities in a number of different ways.

-Robotic carers may soon start being deployed around the world to take care of vulnerable people.
+Disabled people could soon have robotic carers looking after them.
 In a film called “Robot and Frank” a man called Frank had a robot that helped him do all sorts of everyday things like cooking, cleaning and carrying out robberies.
 It would be great if I had a robot that can do all these things!

 They are already being developed, like the “Robear” in Japan, which was built to help look after the countries ageing population.